yoda/cream-rails3-app/README.markdown

 # Cream Rails 3 sample app

-Currently under construction... the gem combinations used in this app have recently been updated (locally) and not all been released.
+This app will be the template for the design of the Cream *config* generator.

 ## Status: Sept.
-24, 2010
+25, 2010

-This app will be the template for the design of the Cream *config* generator.
-The following steps have/should be done.
+The gems which this project rely on have all been updated and released.
+So it should work!

 ## Steps